Review Free New Jersey Marriage Records (Certificate Search)

 After completing the application, providing their Social Security number, and having a witness sign the form, couples can pay the $28 fee to process their license.
 There is a 72-hour waiting period for New Jersey marriage licenses, meaning couples have to wait three days for their nuptials.
 Marriage licenses are valid for six months after issuance.

-With the help of this article, citizens now understand how to secure New Jersey marriage records using state and local agencies.
+With the help of this article, citizens can understand how to secure New Jersey marriage records using state and local agencies.

 References